 D. Upon finding after award that an award is in violation of law and that the recipient of the contract acted fraudulently or in bad faith, the appropriate chief procurement officer shall declare the contract null and void unless it is determined in writing that there is a continuing need for the supplies, services, information technology, or construction under the contract and either (i) there is no time to re-award the contract under emergency procedures or otherwise; or (ii) the contract is being performed for less than it could be otherwise performed.
-If a contract is voided, the State shall endeavor to return those supplies delivered under the contract that have not been used or distributed.
-No further payments shall be made under the contract and the State is entitled to recover the greater of (i) the difference between payments made under the contract and the contractor's actual costs up until the contract was voided, or (ii) the difference between payments under the contract and the value to the State of the supplies, services, information technology, or construction it obtained under the contract.
+If a contract is voided, the State shall endeavor to return those supplies delivered under the contract and the State is entitled to recover the greater of (i) the difference between payments made under the contract and the contract and the value to the State of the supplies, services, information technology, or construction it obtained under the contract.
 The State may in addition claim damages under any applicable legal theory.